OsProgramadores/op-desafios/desafio-03/rocketguedes/python/README.md

 # Palindromes

-Compare an integer converted do a string and reverses to check is it is a palindrome
+A palindrome is a word, number, phrase, or other sequence of symbols that reads the same backwards as forwards, such as madam or racecar.

+## How it works

+Take all the numbers between a range, transform them into a string, reverse them and compare the result between the original string and the reversed string, if they remain identical, it is a palindrome.

 ## Use